Naveen94/Capture_Bot/README.md

-# Capture_Bot - A bot to capture the screenshot of list of domains with URL embedded feature
+# Capture_Bot - A bot to capture the screenshot of list of domains
 Created by Naveen KM

 # Dependencies: